-- · Invalidates all generated credentials, including those created over CTAP1/U2F. - Erases all discoverable credentials. - Resets the serialized large-blob array storage, if any, to the initial serialized large-blob array value. - Disables those features that are denoted as being subject to disablement by authenticatorReset: - Enterprise attestation - · Resets those features that are denoted as being subject to reset by authenticatorReset: - Always Require User Verification - Set Minimum PIN Length
+- Invalidates all generated credentials, including those created over CTAP1/U2F. - Erases all discoverable credentials. - Resets the serialized large-blob array storage, if any, to the initial serialized large-blob array value. - Generate a new 128-bit random value for the device identifier. - Disables those features that are denoted as being subject to disablement by authenticatorReset - Enterprise attestation - · Resets those features that are denoted as being subject to reset by authenticatorReset: - o Always Require User Verification - Set Minimum PIN Length - · Persistent PUAT state

-Additionally:
+Additionally